Learning Community Instructors

 Learning Community Seminar classes are taught by faculty and staff members who are committed to the success, transition and education of OHIO Bobcats.

 “I thoroughly enjoy teaching UC 1900.
 The smaller class setting coupled with the course topics allows the faculty member, LCL and students to develop a close relationship with one another.
 My favorite part of being involved in UC1900 is watching former students thrive at OU and then go on to graduate.
-There’s something special about knowing that you met the student on their first day of college, and hopefully were able to provide support throughout their journey at Ohio.” -Annie Valeant, MBA/MSA, Dept. of Sports Administration, Associate Professor of Instruction / Southern Ohio Copperheads, Executive Director
+There’s something special about knowing that you met the student on their first day of college, and hopefully were able to provide support throughout their journey at Ohio.” -Annie Valeant, MBA/MSA, Director of Operation, Strategy & Partnerships, Scripps College of Communications.

 |